SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Methodology

-Because $t_c(f)$ increases with $S(f)$ and $S(f)$ decreases with frequency, low-frequency components emerge earlier while high-frequency details become recoverable mainly in the terminal stage.
-Combined with the empirical finding that RS imagery has inherently stronger high-frequency energy (Fig.~\ref{fig:empirical_psd}), this frequency-progressive behavior provides a two-fold motivation for dynamic resolution promotion: RS images are both more reliant on high-frequency fidelity and more vulnerable to its suppression by static extrapolation.
+Because $t_c(f)$ monotonically increases with $S(f)$, and $S(f)$ naturally decays at higher frequencies, the critical time for high-frequency components is strictly smaller (i.e., closer to $t=0$) than for low-frequency ones.
+In the reverse flow-matching process (from $t=1$ to $t=0$), this mathematical property dictates that low-frequency global layouts emerge early, while high-frequency micro-details are exclusively recoverable in the terminal stage.
+Combined with the empirical finding that RS imagery is heavily bottlenecked by high-frequency energy (Fig.~\ref{fig:empirical_psd}), this frequency-progressive behavior provides a compelling two-fold motivation for dynamic resolution promotion: RS images are both more reliant on high-frequency fidelity and more vulnerable to its suppression by static extrapolation.
+Driven by this crucial insight, we propose SHARP, a dynamic resolution promotion strategy designed to explicitly couple the extrapolation strength with this instantaneous spectral state.